alanssoares/grufba3d/README.md

 ### Files
 This repository contains two files.
 The **gesture_raw.txt** contains the raw data, while the **gesture_origin.txt** is normalized and centralized at the origin using the centroid.

-The gestures were splitted using the following structured:
+The gestures were splitted using the following structure:

 ```
 gesture [class name] [number of hands]